KaridjatouD/Pima_indians_python/README.md

 ### About
 This project is part of my data science portfolio, aimed at freelance missions and corporate positions.
 I can adapt this kind of analysis to the specific needs of a brand or client, particularly in the health, e-commerce or fashion sectors.

+### Author

+Feel free to explore, give feedback, or fork the project.

+Karidjatou Diaby – Data Analyst